XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 	She can easily look up all records on the blockchain for a given ID (the document ID).
 	One of these records ought to be the record Bob created earlier.

-	Since the record contains the original hash, and the names of all the algorithms involved, Alice can (using Bob's public key) verify 2 things:
+	Since the record contains the original hash, and the names of all the algorithms involved, Alice can verify 2 things:
-	- it was Bob that signed (hash + signed hash + private key)
+	- it was Bob that signed, using the hash, the signed hash, and Bob's public key
-	- Bob signed the exact document she sent him (ID + hash)
+	- Bob signed the exact document she sent him, using the document ID and the hash

 ## Theoretical usecase - low level